meonkeys/meteor-reactive-nvd3-js-graph/README.md

 # NVD3.js example Meteor app

 Demonstration of a NVD3.js graph that reacts to changes in data.
-This naïve example does not (yet) stream data, the entire chart is pushed to all clients every time a change is detected.

 1. clone this repository
 1. cd into directory of clone